fabianfassnacht/QGIS_Tutorial_9/Tutorial_9_Spatial_Interpolation.md

 **Abstract**

-After completing this tutorial you will know how to to create a continuous surface from discrete points.
+After completing this tutorial you will know how to to derive a continuous surface of estimates from discrete points with measured values.
 This process is called interpolation.

 ## 1 Loading Datasets and Reprojecting
-In this tutorial we will learn how to interpolate precipitation measurements und elevation.
-We will make use of a precipitation dataset provided by Centro Funzionale Multirischi della Protezione Civile Regione Campania.
-This dataset contains the annual precipitation from the year 2021 in mm/year.
+In this tutorial we will learn how to interpolate punctual precipitation and elevation measurements.
+We will make use of a precipitation dataset provided by the "Centro Funzionale Multirischi della Protezione Civile Regione Campania§.
+This dataset contains measurements of annual precipitation from the year 2021 in mm/year.
 We will also use global elevation data provided by United States Geological Survey (USGS) and a dataset representing the NUTS (Nomenclature of territorial units for statistics) and Statistical regions provided by Eurostat.

 As a first step

-**we again first load the raster dataset “S2_Neapel_sm2.tif” located in the “Datasets/S2” folder and adapt the visualization settings to have a balanced view of all classes by using the channels R=3, G=2, B=1 and loading new max / min values using the “Style”- tab in the properties window.
-Then we additionally load the “data_interpolation” csv located in the “Datasets/Tutorial_interpolation” folder.**
+**we again first load the raster dataset “S2_Neapel_sm2.tif” and adapt the visualization settings to have a balanced view of all classes by using the channels R=3, G=2, B=1 and loading new max / min values using the “Symbology”- tab in the properties window.
+Then we additionally load the points stored in the file “data_interpolation.csv" which you can access here: **

-To load a text file, we select “Layer” -> “Add Layer” -> “Add Delimited Text Layer...” from the main menu in QGIS as shown in Figure 1.
+To load a text file as spatial layer in QGIS, we select “Layer” -> “Add Layer” -> “Add Delimited Text Layer...” from the main menu in QGIS as shown in Figure 1.
 This will open a new dialogue as shown in Figure 2.

 ![Figure 1: Loading a csv file.](Fig1_Tut9.png)
 **Figure 1: Loading a csv file.**

-First selecting the “data_interpolation” layer as input file in the field marked with “1”.
-Next choose the file format "CSV" marked with "2" to get numbers in integer format.
-Afterwards set the Geometry Definition.
-We are using point coordinates (marked with "3").
-Select for the x field the x and for the y field the y values.
-Finally set the geometry crs to EPSG:4326 - WGS 84 (marked with "5") and click Add.
+We now first select the “data_interpolation.csv” as input file in the field marked with “1”.
+Next we choose the file format "CSV" in the area marked with "2".
+This will tell QGIS how the individual columns in the csv-file are separated.
+Afterwards we set the Geometry Definition.
+The csv file contains point coordinates and we hence select the corresponding option (marked with "3").
+To tell QGIS where the points are located, we have to define a x-field containing the x-coordinates (Longitude) and the y-field containing the y-coordinates (Latitude).
+Finally we set the coordinate reference system to EPSG:4326 - WGS 84 (see area marked with "5") and click Add.
+We select the EPSG:4326 system since the points in the csv file are stored as geographic coordinates.

 ![Figure 2: Adding a delimited Text.](Fig2_Tut9.png)
 **Figure 2: Adding a delimited Text.**